steve-chavez/socnet/README.md

 # Social Network

 A sample schema to be used as a base for a PostgREST tutorial on RLS.
+Inspired by this [comment](https://github.com/PostgREST/postgrest-docs/issues/81#issuecomment-312472492).

 ## Requirements